Healthcare

 Turn tickets, calls, forms, denials, scheduling friction, and staff feedback into patterns that point to process changes.

-The combination that gets healthcare teams in trouble is sensitive data, a vague pilot, unclear vendor terms, and no accountable reviewer.
-Before rollout, teams need explicit boundaries: what data enters the system, who can see outputs, who reviews, what gets logged, and what the model is never allowed to decide.
+Healthcare teams get into trouble with the same mix every time: sensitive data, a vague pilot, unclear vendor terms, and no accountable reviewer.
+We set explicit boundaries before rollout: what data enters the system, who can see outputs, who reviews, what gets logged, and what the model is never allowed to decide.

 ideius focuses on technical and operational AI work, not medical advice or legal compliance opinions.
 The work helps healthcare leaders, security teams, compliance partners, and clinical stakeholders see the tradeoffs clearly before they commit.